-Wilberforce gave many speeches to parliament following the passing of the 1807 Bill and in 1823 he began a campaign to emancipate (free) all slaves with the publication of an Appeal in Behalf on the Negro Slaves in the West Indies.
+The early abolitionists had hoped that ending British involvement in the Transatlantic Slave Trade, by the passing of the Abolition Bill in 1807, would end slavery altogether, but this was not the case.
+Wilberforce gave many speeches to parliament following the 1807 Bill and in 1823 he began a campaign to emancipate (free) all slaves with the publication of an 'Appeal in Behalf on the Negro Slaves in the West Indies'.

-His death came just three days after the Abolition of Slavery Bill in the British Colonies was passed by parliament.
-Just before he died, Wilberforce was visited by his old 'Clapham Sect' friend, Thomas Babington Macaulay, who told him the news of the passing of the abolition bill.
-Wilberforce is reported to have said: 'Thank god that I should have lived to witness the day in which England is willing to give 20 millions sterling for the abolition of slavery'.
+His death came just three days after the Abolition of Slavery Bill in the British Colonies was passed by parliament, freeing all slaves in these places.
+Just before he died, Wilberforce was visited by his old Clapham Sect friend, Thomas Babington Macaulay, who told him the news of the passing of the abolition bill.
+Wilberforce is reported to have said: 'Thank god that I should have lived to witness the day in which England is willing to give 20 millions sterling for the abolition of slavery.'

 with which there is probably associated more love and veneration than ever fell to the lot of any civilised individual throughout the civilised globe ...
 His warfare is accomplished, his cause is finished; he kept the Faith.
 Those who regard him merely as a philanthropist, in the worldly sense of that abused term, know but little of his character'.
-Following Wilberforce's burial, the Herald went on ' Thus terminated the mortal career of as pure and virtuous a man as ever lived...'

-this meeting contemplates with the warmest admiration the splendid career, during the period of half a century, of our late townsman, William Wilberforce who, while he exhibited in private life all those virtues which spring from the cordial reception of Christian principles, in public life declined every scheme of personal aggrandisement...it would not be creditable to the character of the town, which justly glories in having been the birthplace of such a man, and in having first sent him into Parliament, to suffer him to sink into his grave without raising some lasting monument of its veneration and affection for his memory'.
-Wilberforce House opened as a musuem on 24th August, 1906.
+this meeting contemplates with the warmest admiration the splendid career, during the period of half a century, of our late townsman, William Wilberforce who, while he exhibited in private life all those virtues which spring from the cordial reception of Christian principles, in public life declined every scheme of personal aggrandisement...

+In 1835, a monument to Wilberforce was erected in Hull city centre in the style of Nelson's column in London.
+Wilberforce House opened as a museum on 24 August, 1906.
 A plaque in the room known to be where Wilberforce was born read 'Statesman, orator, philanthropist, saint'.

 interactive journey through the life of William Wilberforce.